Grand Rapids offers a wealth of diversity resources.

 Black Women Connect GR is an affinity group run by the Grand Rapids Area Chamber of Commerce.

 Grand Rapids Sister Cities International is a non-profit organization interested in coordinating, promoting and expanding international relationships and activities in the areas of trade, culture, and education.
+Grand Rapids has sister cities in Poland, Japan, Italy, Ghana, and Mexico.

 Western Michigan Bengali Association is a non-profit organization formed by “Bengalis” (community from eastern India) who live in West Michigan.
 The organization aims to create awareness about the rich cultural heritage of India amongst the larger community, help integrate members of the South East Asian communities to the area by providing a local platform to celebrate Bengali festivals and events.